eieste/django-mail-system/docs/source/docs/mailfactory.rst

 - Welcome E-Mail
 - ...

-Create an Mail-Entry at the ``Home › Mailsystem › Mails › Add mail`` Admin Page The Subject field is the E-Mail Subject.
+Create a Mail-Entry at the ``Home › Mailsystem › Mails › Add mail`` Admin Page The subject field is the E-Mail subject.
-Select the template created above. you can create your own generator, or use the Default generator
+Select the template created above. you can create your own generator, or use the default generator

 Reason is a slug field.
 This slug can be used as Identifire in the sourcecode.
-The Reason is also importent for the MailFactory class.
+The reason is also important for the MailFactory class.

 Trigger